How Search Engines Work

 Over 60% of your websites traffic will come through search engines, with 40% coming from referrals and other sources.
 If your website is not optimised for search engines you are missing out on over 60% of potential customers.

 With 6.5 Billion searches being done every day no business can afford to miss this potential revenue stream

 95% of people never go any further than page 1 of SERPS and 33% will go directly to the page at no.1 in the Organic listings.

-You may want to look at this handy explanation from Google How Google search works from Google webmasters guide
+Have a look at this handy guide from Google How Google search works